itech-media/classgroup/README.md

 console.log(classes);

 // Results in:
+// effectively overriding the classes from 'baseStyles.alert.appearance'
+// and leaving 'baseStyles.alert.layout' intact
 // {
 //   alert: 'flex p-4 bg-red-50',
 // }

-// Effectively overriding the classes from 'baseStyles.alert.appearance' and leaving 'baseStyles.alert.layout' intact

 // Styles can be also be reused and extended const extendOverrides = {